vSTMD: Visual Motion Detection for Extremely Tiny Target at Various Velocities: Methods and Formulations

-Moreover, we demonstrate the advantages of the proposed collaborative directional encoding-decoding strategy in Fig.~\ref{Fig:advantage_direction}, highlighting its robustness, accuracy, and efficiency.
-As shown in panel (A), the framework exhibits robustness by relying solely on information from the current target, specifically the front and rear motion edges (green hollow circles).
-The delay-and-correlate mechanism (indicated by the pink arrows) calculates correlations between a current motion edge and a previous one outside the current target (represented by solid pink circles).
-This method introduces background interference because it requires searching for the prior motion edge in multiple directions.
+The advantages of the proposed CDGC strategy are demonstrated in Fig.~\ref{Fig:advantage_direction}, highlighting its robustness, accuracy, and efficiency.
+Here we compare CDGC to the isolated direction gradient calculation (Isolated-DGC) \cite{Wang2020DSTMD}, which is a variant of the delay-and-correlate mechanism detailed in Sect. \ref{Sect:delay_and_correlate}.
+As shown in panels (A) and (B), the CDGC exhibits robustness and accuracy by relying solely on information from the current target, specifically the front and rear motion edges (green hollow circles).
+In contrast, the Isolated-DGC (indicated by the pink arrows) calculates correlations between a current motion edge and a previous one outside the current target (represented by solid pink circles).
+This method exhibits poor robustness and huge orientation errors because searching for the prior motion edge in multiple directions introduces background interference.
+In addition, (C) highlights the computational efficiency of the two strategies by comparing their correlation requirements.
+Sub-panel (i) shows the traditional Isolated-DGC, which requires \textbf{eight correlations} per spatial location, resulting in a dense network of connections between "ON" and "OFF" channels.
+In contrast, the proposed model needs \textbf{only one correlation} per spatial location, significantly simplifying the connection complexity, as shown in sub-panel (ii).

-Panel (B) shows the accuracy of the proposed model in orienting a tiny moving target along a curved path.
-The motion trajectory of the target is depicted in purple, with the current ground truth direction indicated by a magenta arrow.
-We use green and pink arrows to represent the orientation indicated by the proposed strategy and the delay-and-correlate mechanism, respectively.
-The result illustrates that the proposed model closely aligns with the ground truth, demonstrating superior accuracy by effectively utilizing current motion edges.
-In contrast, the delay-and-correlate mechanism exhibits huge orientating errors due to its dependence on spatial information beyond the target's edge, which reflects the previous motion cue.

-Panel (C) highlights the computational efficiency of the two models by comparing their correlation requirements.
-A central location and its eight surrounding locations are depicted, along with the method for calculating directional information, with neuron names indicated in the upper-left corner.
-Sub-panel (i) shows the delay-and-correlate mechanism with isolated directional encoding-decoding strategy in Fig.~\ref{Fig:correlation_mechanism} (D), which requires \textbf{eight correlations} per spatial location, resulting in a dense network of connections between "ON" and "OFF" channels.
-In contrast, the proposed model needs \textbf{only one correlation} per spatial location under the global mean sense by sharing the LDFC, significantly simplifying the connection complexity, as shown in sub-panel (ii).